sap-tutorials/Tutorials/tutorials/spa-add-email-notification/spa-add-email-notification.md

 5. Configure the Mail Header fields

-    - **Field	Description** : To	The recipient of the mail notifications.
+    - **To** : The recipient of the mail notifications.
 Either add specific mail addresses or use  information taken from process metadata or context.
     - **Subject** :The subject of the mail itself.
 Either add specific text here or use information taken from process metadata or context.
     - **CC**	: The copied recipient of the mail notifications.
 Either add specific mail addresses or use information taken from process metadata or context.
     - **BCC** : The blind copied recipient of the mail notifications.
 Either add specific mail addresses or use information taken from process metadata or context.